-Since lockdown unfolded last year, and millions of people find themselves setting up home offices, sales of both laser and inkjet printers have skyrocketed.
+Since the lockdowns, millions of people find themselves setting up home offices, sales of both laser and inkjet printers have skyrocketed.
 But which is the wiser purchase?
 Well, that depends.

 Home printers aren’t, in the scheme of things, particularly high-cost pieces of technology.
 But one thing to keep in mind is that a printer is far more than a one-off payment: you’re also committing to spending more on cartridges or toner to replenish its ink supply.
 With that in mind, choosing a printer is something that should be an informed decision.

 In this article, we dive into the differences between inkjet and laser printers, their respective pros and cons, and how they compare in terms of price, speed, space and print quality.

 Once you’ve read this article, we suggest you take a look at our pick of the top printer deals this month, and our best printer and best budget printer guides.
 Then, head to where to buy printer ink online.

 A laser printer works by using a powdered substance known as toner, rather than liquid ink, to produce its prints.
 The laser creates an electrostatic charge that transfers the toner to the paper, which is then fixed in place on the paper’s surface with an application of heat.

 - Fast speeds.
 A laser printer will produce reams of documents